 Will I be paid expenses?

 You will be entitled to reimbursement of all reasonable expenses so that you are not left out of pocket.
 We will ask you to produce receipts and to complete a simple expense claim form.
-You’ll find this on in the footer, at the bottom of every page on this website.
+This can be requested from the Volunteer Co-ordinator or one of our Administrators.

 Can I volunteer while claiming benefits?

-Yes, volunteering does not affect your benefits and there are no limits to the amount of time you can volunteer if you continue to meet the conditions of the benefit you receive.
+Yes, volunteering does not affect your financial entitlement to benefits and there are no limits to the amount of time you can volunteer if you continue to meet the conditions of the benefit you receive, however, if you are claiming Universal Credit your “Work Coach” may assign a certain level of time commitment to finding employment so you should discuss any time you spend volunteering with them to make sure you are meeting your claimant commitments while volunteering.
 You can read more information about volunteering and benefits on the government website www.gov.uk/volunteering or contact us here.

 Sight Concern Worcestershire

 The Bradbury Centre

 2 Sansome Walk